Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Results

 Another important observable in air showers is the depth of maximum shower development $X_{\mathrm{max}}$, which is accessible to radio detectors~\cite{Buitink:2016nkf, Tunka-Rex:2015zsa, PierreAuger:2023lkx,Corstanje:2025wbc}.
 For a given primary energy, the shape of the radio footprint on ground depends strongly on the primary particle type and can be used to determine the cosmic-ray mass composition on an statistical basis.
 A heavier primary nucleus will, on average, interact higher up in the atmosphere and produce a wider footprint on the ground than a lighter one.
 The particle type itself is not a direct observable, but $X_{\mathrm{max}}$, which depends on the particle type, can be related to the shape of the shower radio footprint.

 Several methods have been developed to reconstruct $X_{\text{max}}$ from radio signals \cite{Buitink:2014eqa,Tunka-Rex:2015zsa, CARVALHO201941}.
 The highest resolution has been achieved thus far by exploiting the lateral distribution of the radio footprint, fitting simulated air showers to measured air showers \cite{Buitink:2014eqa, Buitink:2016nkf}.
-This reconstruction method has been successfully applied to determine the depth of maximum with data collected at the AERA array of the Pierre Auger Observatory \cite{PierreAuger:2023lkx,PierreAuger:2023rgk}, achieving a resolution of better than $\simeq 15\,\mathrm{g/cm^2}$ at energies close to $10^{19}$ eV, as well as with data collected at Tunka-Rex \cite{Bezyazeekov:2018yjw}, LOFAR \cite{Corstanje:2021kik}, and SKA \cite{Corstanje:2025wbc}.
+This reconstruction method has been successfully applied to determine the depth of maximum with data collected at the AERA array of the Pierre Auger Observatory \cite{PierreAuger:2023lkx,PierreAuger:2023rgk}, achieving a resolution of better than $\simeq 15\,\mathrm{g/cm^2}$ at energies close to $10^{19}$ eV, as well as with data collected at Tunka-Rex \cite{Bezyazeekov:2018yjw}, LOFAR \cite{Corstanje:2021kik}, and in simulation studies for the not-yet-operational SKA detector \cite{Corstanje:2025wbc}.

 In this Section, for illustrative purposes, we apply a modified and largely simplified $X_{\text{max}}$ reconstruction method based on~\cite{Buitink:2014eqa,CARVALHO201941}.
-The method relies heavily on simulations of radio emission from air showers, and we use both CoREAS and ZHAireS to assess the reconstruction uncertainties arising from the choice of simulation framework.
+The method relies heavily on simulations of radio emission from air showers, and we use both CoREAS and ZHAireS to assess the reconstruction uncertainties arising from the choice of simulation code.
 It is important to stress that the aim here is not to validate the $X_{\text{max}}$ reconstruction method itself.
 Rather than that, we seek to estimate the uncertainty introduced by using different simulation programs in the reconstruction.
 Accordingly, uncertainties related to shower energy, geometry, and core position are not considered, as our focus is on establishing a lower bound on the intrinsic uncertainties due solely to the choice of simulation package.
 The absolute accuracy and applicability of other more involved methodologies under more realistic conditions have been studied in~\cite{Buitink:2014eqa,CARVALHO201941} and demonstrated on experimental data~\cite{Buitink:2016nkf, Bezyazeekov:2018yjw, Corstanje:2021kik, PierreAuger:2023lkx,Corstanje:2025wbc}.